theeaglesfan005/BOOP/README.md

 # BOOP
-Beginner Object Oriented Programming In C# and .NET Core on Udemy
+Beginner Object Oriented Programming In C# and .NET Core Created by Avetis Ghukasyan on Udemy